 13. Bob Revolution Pro/Flex – $499

 The Pro model weighs 30 lbs while the Flex model is a little lighter at 28 lbs.
 Since Revolution Pro and Flex are the BEST joggers on the market right now, they are at the top of my list.
-You can get it in three different colors with a silver frame for around $499 on Amazon.
+You can get it in three different colors with a silver frame for around $499.

-It also features adjustable handle bar, adjustable leg rest, deep recline, flip-flop-friendly brake, large covered basket, large all-terrain wheels, included swing-away bumper bar, and a large canopy with a pop-out sunvisor.
+It also features an adjustable handlebar, adjustable leg rest, deep recline, flip-flop-friendly brake, a large covered basket, large all-terrain wheels, included a swing-away bumper bar, and a large canopy with a pop-out sunvisor.
+It retails for around $849.

 Cons: bulky fold, high price.